 Studies like this demonstrate an important point, which is that multi-dimensional control of an output can only be achieved if we have a well-established understanding of the underlying neural circuit and how electrical activity relates to this output.
-By designing a paradigm where they could control the zebra finch vocalization system, the authors showed that evoked songbird vocalizations could be precisely and reliable controlled through nerve stimulation (Fig. 1).
+By designing a paradigm where they could control the zebra finch vocalization system, the authors showed that evoked songbird vocalizations could be precisely and reliably controlled through nerve stimulation (Fig. 1).
 Similarly, without knowledge about the appropriate “transfer function” for a given neural circuit, we will struggle to design intelligent neuromodulation approaches for treating disease.
 So, if we hope to make an impact on human health through bioelectronic interventions, we need to synergize our evolving technological capabilities with basic science advances that inform us about mechanism.
 Other recent studies in this field give us a glimpse of what is possible, including work on a wireless, closed-loop optogenetic system for modulating bladder function (Mickle et al. 2019) and advances in the material sciences, such as conformable bioelectronics for interfacing with nerves and end organs (Fallegger et al. 2020).
 These developments will enable more seamless and flexible integration of bioelectronic interfaces with target tissues and provide the stability and specificity that is needed for precise, long-term neuromodulation.

 Humans have been using electricity to treat ailments since the ancient Greeks and Romans, who used the electrical properties of torpedo fish to treat headaches and arthritis.
 While they did not know the mechanistic basis for the beneficial effects, they knew that the bioelectricity emitted by these fish relieved pain and reduced inflammation (Francis and Dingley 2015).
 Evidence that nerves were involved in transmitting the electricity came with Galvani’s frog experiments, which established the new science of electrophysiology.
 Now, more than two centuries later, precisely controlled pulses of electricity are being delivered via implanted vagus nerve stimulators in patients with medication-resistant epilepsy and depression (Labiner and Ahern 2007), as well as for rheumatoid arthritis and other inflammatory disorders (Koopman et al. 2016).
 Other invasive and noninvasive bioelectronic therapies are available to treat disorders ranging from sleep apnea to chronic pain.
 And while there are still gaps in our understanding of how electrical potentials relate to physiological outputs, contemporary tools and techniques are providing unprecedented access to the nervous system.
 This access, combined with increasingly sophisticated methods to measure and manipulate nerve activity, will allow us to finally harness the therapeutic potential of electricity to change the tune of nerve activity and to help treat human disease.